 Scaling and HA

 Velixir has two scaling dimensions: vertical (the plan, which sets per-replica CPU / memory / disk) and horizontal (replica count, optionally autoscaled).
-Plus an optional high-availability mode that keeps a warm second region.
+Plus an optional high-availability mode that keeps warm-standby replicas ready for instant failover.

 Plans